 We have a dual-class voting structure consisting of Class A Ordinary Shares and Class B Ordinary Shares.
 Under this structure, holders of Class A Ordinary Shares are entitled to one vote per share, and holders of Class B Ordinary Shares are entitled to ten votes per share, which can cause the holders of Class B Ordinary Shares to have an unbalanced, higher concentration of voting power.
 Our management team as a group beneficially owns over 18 million Class B Ordinary Shares representing 80% voting power.
 As a result, until such time as their collective voting power is below 50%, our management team as a group of controlling shareholders have substantial influence over our business, including decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 They may take actions that are not in the best interests of us or our other shareholders.
 These corporate actions may be taken even if they are opposed by our other shareholders.
 Further, concentration of ownership of our Class B Ordinary Shares may discourage, prevent or delay the consummation of change of control transactions that shareholders may consider favorable, including transactions in which shareholders might otherwise receive a premium for their shares.
-Future issuances of Class B Ordinary Shares are as a result, the market price of our Class A Ordinary Shares could be adversely affected.
+Future issuances of Class B Ordinary Shares may also be dilutive to the holders of Class A Ordinary Shares.
+As a result, the market price of our Class A Ordinary Shares could be adversely affected.